jittagornp/index-search-javascript/README.md

     }
 };
 ```
-- <i>postfixFieldNameHighlight</i> (optional) : default is 'Highlight', postfix of highlight field name which you make an index.
+- <i>postfixFieldNameHighlight</i> (optional) : postfix of highlight field name which you make an index, default is 'Highlight'.
 such as you need make index on the field 'name',
 when search you will see field 'nameHighligh' (by default) which is html highlight of 'name'.